 Meet EPA Scientist Jody Shoemaker, Ph.D.

 EPA research chemist Jody Shoemaker, Ph.D., works to support Agency efforts to protect drinking water.
 She helps develop methods for analyzing organic chemicals on the Drinking Water Contaminant Candidate List (CCL)—the primary source of priority contaminants for which the Agency conducts research to decide whether protective regulations are needed.
 The methods Dr. Shoemaker works on are adopted into Federal Regulations for monitoring drinking water under the Safe Drinking Water Act and used in “ Unregulated Contaminant Monitoring Regulations.”
-In her spare time, Dr. Shoemaker enjoys watching her children play soccer, is an avid reader and enjoys horseback riding.
+In her spare time, Dr. Shoemaker is an avid reader and enjoys cooking and horseback riding.

 - Contaminant Candidate List (CCL) and Regulatory Determinations Home

 My research involves developing methods to find chemicals in drinking water.
 EPA is required to establish a list of contaminants that may be found in water that EPA considers for future regulation.
 One of the key pieces of information used to decide if a contaminant should be regulated is data that shows what contaminants are found around the country in drinking water.

 My lab develops methods that will produce data for monitoring unregulated chemicals.
 These methods will provide accurate monitoring of chemicals of emerging concern in drinking water.
 Better monitoring data, provided by our methods, assists EPA in making decisions, and helps safeguard the nation’s drinking water supply from harmful drinking water contaminants.

 What do you like most about your research?

 I like the challenge of developing analytical methods for difficult chemicals which sometimes requires thinking outside the box.
 In addition, knowing that the methods I produce will be used in a meaningful way to protect drinking water—and public health—makes me enjoy my job.